Chart Color Schemes

 Birtinya has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 14 projects that could impact this region.
-Notable projects include Sunshine Coast Health Precinct, St Clair, Birtinya Social Housing Project, and Birtinya Town Centre.
-The following list details projects likely to have the most relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 14 projects likely affecting the region.
+Notable initiatives include Sunshine Coast Health Precinct, St Clair, Birtinya Social Housing Project, and Birtinya Town Centre.
+The following list details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.